El Sereno Open Space Preserve: Trails

 Limited parking is available at the end of Montevina Rd.
-The Montevina Ridge Trail from there connects to the Aquinas Trail.
+The Montevina Ridge Trail from there connects to both Bolhman Road and the Aquinas Trail.
+Aquinas Trail goes from the Montevina Ridge Trail to Sheldon Road, the Serenity Trail and the Loma Vista Trail.
 The Serenity Trail goes to the base of a power pole overlooking Lexington Reservoir.
-The Overlook Trail is accessed at the end of Overlook Drive.
+The Loma Vista Trail goes to Overlook Drive.
+The Overlook Trail connects nearby from one spot on Overlook Drive to another spot on Overlook Drive, and permit parking is available on the westernmost of these spots.

 Cougar habitat

 El Sereno mountain is a habitat for the Cougar.
 Signs at the entrance to the preserve warn visitors.